Chester-le-Street 1915 - Durham Sheet 13.09b

 STEVE GARTON GENEALOGY - GODFREY EDITION OLD ORDNANCE SURVEY MAPS

 These detailed maps normally cover an area of about one and a half miles by one mile.
 Each map includes an introduction and many include extracts of directories, local transport timetables and additional maps.

-We have published two versions of this map, showing how the area changed across the years.
-The 1902-11 map is taken from the interesting 'Inland Revenue Special Edition', a survey of 1902 but with partial revision to 1911.
+We have published two versions of this detailed map, showing how the area changed across the years.
+Each map is double-sided for maximum coverage.

-The map links up with sheets 14.11 South Yardley to the north, 14.14 Sparkhill to the west.
+The map links up with Durham Sheet 12.12 Pelton Fell to the west.

 It will be posted in a board backed envelope to ensure it reaches you in perfect condition.